AimanHadif/Intel-Image-Classification-TransferLearning/README.md

    > Masking the Image </br>
    > Unmasking the Image (normal)
 - Refer to https://github.com/AimanHadif/Image-Masking for details on Masked Image
-- Example output will produce the file for class and the each image predicted in the class, the visualization (pie/bar), and csv file of the filename and the predicted label
+- Example output will produce the file for class and the each image predicted in the class, the visualization (pie/bar), and CSV file of the filename and the predicted label
 <img src="example-images/example output.png" alt="output" width="800">

 1. Pie w/ Mask